A General Framework for Bandit Problems Beyond Cumulative Objectives: Introduction

-\textbf{Paper structure}.
-For brevity, all proofs are deferred to the Appendix.
-In Section \ref{sec:formulation} we formulate the problem setting, oracle, and regret.
-In Section \ref{sec:infHorizonOracle} characterize the asymptotic behavior of the oracle rule.
-In Sections \ref{sec:proxyRegret} and \ref{sec:theGap} we provide the main results, and in Section \ref{sec:examples} we demonstrate them on well-known risk criteria.
-We also include some negative examples, which show what can happen when the proposed conditions are not satisfied, indicating in some way the necessity of these conditions to achieve the unifying theme in our proposed framework.
+\textbf{Organization}.
+Throughout, all proofs are provided as a sketch that communicates their key ideas, with the full details deferred to the Appendix.
+In \cref{sec:EDPMMotivation} we give initial motivation for our suggested class of performance criteria.
+In \cref{sec:formulation} we formulate the problem setting, oracle rule, and regret metric under non-cumulative criteria.
+In \cref{sec:main} we provide the main results, and in \cref{sec:examples} we demonstrate them on well-known risk criteria.
+We also include some negative examples, which illustrate the implications of violation of the proposed conditions, indicating in some way the necessity of such conditions in achieving the unifying theme in our proposed framework.